dondurrett/dondurrett/README.md

 It is 120 pages in PDF format.

-There is a table of content that includes what is in the book and short introduction explaining what it is about.
+There is a table of content that includes what is in the book and a short introduction explaining what it is about.

 I'm looking for feedback.